 Failure to tend to these patients’ circumstances properly can lead to further oral health complications, injury (to either the patient or staff), and potential liability.

-A facility in compliance with the Americans with Disabilities Act will make it easy to get in the door, into the exam room, and into the dentist’s chair.
-Ideally, the office will be near a public transportation stop, have handicapped parking, ramps, wide doorways, handicapped-accessible restrooms, waiting rooms, and exam equipment.
+A facility in compliance with the Americans with Disabilities Act will make it easy for patients to receive their treatment.
+This means the office must have an accessible entrance and rooms, as well as accommodations for helping patients get into the dentist's chair.
+Ideally, the office will be near a public transportation stop and have handicapped parking, ramps, wide doorways, handicapped-accessible restrooms, waiting rooms, and exam equipment.

-When special needs patients leave the office, they should be given toothbrushes and other oral hygiene tools they can use effectively — toothbrushes with alternative handles can be easier to grip, and toothbrushes with extenders can assist those with a limited range of mobility.
+When special-needs patients leave the office, they should be given toothbrushes and other oral hygiene tools they can use effectively.
+For example, toothbrushes with alternative handles can be easier to grip, and toothbrushes with extenders can assist those with a limited range of mobility.

 Communication

-Other than proficiency, communication is the most important aspect of caring for any patient.
-When sensory or cognitive deficits hamper an individual’s ability to communicate traditionally, a special needs dentist will make the adaptations to understand and be understood.
+Communication is an important aspect of caring for any patient.
+When sensory or cognitive deficits hamper an individual’s ability to communicate traditionally, a special-needs dentist must adapt in order to understand and be understood.

 Backboards, head or neck pillows, towels, and modified dental chairs provide proper support throughout treatment.
 Oral stabilization apparatus like rubber or foam bite blocks, disposable bite sticks, cotton, or gauze prevent the patient from biting their tongue and help keep the airway clear.

-Emotional comfort should not be taken lightly if there are dental phobias or anxieties involved; for example, a dental therapy dog like Dogtor Gizmo stays with you throughout the visit.
+The patient's emotional comfort shouldn't be taken lightly, especially if there are dental phobias or anxieties involved.
+In these cases, a licensed dental therapy dog like Dogtor Gizmo can stay with the patient throughout the visit.

-Through no fault of their own, some dental patients either cannot or will not (refuse to) receive the special care they require.
+Through no fault of their own, some dental patients either cannot or will not receive the special care they require.
 For those who would otherwise forgo treatment altogether, general dental anesthesia provides a safe, effective, and efficient route to getting more work done in less time, with less stress for patients and caregivers.
-Dr. Kevin Mahoney takes great pride in treating each patient with compassion, care, and respect, regardless of his or her circumstances.
+Dr. Kevin Mahoney takes great pride in treating each patient with compassion, care, and respect, regardless of their circumstances.